fredrkl/ad-pim-iac-demo/README.md

 Unexpected status 400 with error: RoleAssignmentRequestPolicyValidationFailed: The following policy rules failed: ["ExpirationRule"]
 ```

-- It is not possible to set the PIM role assignment expiration duration to not expire.
+- It is not possible to set the PIM role assignment expiration duration to not expire without chainging the `RoleManagementPolicyExpirationRule` first.